RebornForPower/Lvm/README.md

 # Lvm

-       --- A simple virtual machine based on cpu  instruction  set.
-           Includes some DIY instructions,and it is still updating. by:leviathan
+A simple virtual machine based on cpu  instruction  set.Includes some DIY instructions,and it is still updating.

 ##Building and Running :

 ###Linux,*nix,Mac OSX: